7 Things Musicians Do Out Of Order - Music Industry Mistakes That Lead To Music Career Failure

-Most musicians do the opposite.
-They look at where they are now and try to plan out the next steps to take.
+Many musicians do the opposite.
+These musicians look at where they are now and try to plan out the next steps to take.
 This kind of planning often paints you into a corner and keeps you from achieving the success you want.

-An expert music career mentor helps you design the shortest path towards your music industry goals.
+Want to get on the shortest path towards your music industry goals?

 Get music career training that makes it easy to break into the music industry and live the life you've always wanted for yourself.